-Compensation Highlights for Fiscal 2021
+Executive Compensation Highlights for Fiscal 2022

-The following are the highlights of our 2021 compensation program:
+The following are the highlights of our 2022 executive compensation program:

-- Our Compensation Committee has adopted a strong pay-for-performance philosophy which is tested on an annual basis through a realizable pay-for-performance alignment assessment conducted for the CEO position by the Committee's independent consultant. - Compensation is paid in a mix of base salary, annual cash-based incentives under our Annual Incentive Plan ("AIP"), and equity-based long-term incentive awards (consisting of restricted stock units and performance stock units) under our Long-Term Incentive Plan ("LTIP"). - Compensation is tied mainly to Company financial and stock performance, so that a substantial portion of the compensation provided to our executive officers is at risk. - Payment of annual cash-based incentives under the AIP is based on achieving critical measures of Company performance, consistent with our pay-for-performance philosophy.
-AIP payments for Fiscal 2021 performance were based on three performance metrics with two six-month goal setting increments for the Company performance metrics: Adjusted EBIT; PWCPS; and individual performance. - Our equity-based LTIP is intended to drive the achievement of critical long-term business objectives, align management's interests with those of our shareowners and foster retention of key executives.
-In Fiscal 2021, 50% of the target value of each executive's LTIP opportunity was granted as performance stock units ("PSUs") and 50% was granted as restricted stock units ("RSUs") (all are settled in stock).
+- Our Compensation and Human Capital Committee has adopted a strong pay-for-performance philosophy which is tested on an annual basis through a realizable pay-for-performance alignment assessment for the CEO position conducted by the Committee's independent consultant. - Compensation is paid in a mix of base salary, annual cash-based incentives under our AIP, and equity-based long-term incentive awards (consisting of RSUs and PSUs). - Compensation is tied mainly to Company financial and stock performance, so that a substantial portion of the compensation provided to our executive officers is at risk. - Payment of annual cash-based incentives under the AIP is primarily based on achieving critical measures of Company performance, consistent with our pay-for-performance philosophy.
+Payments earned under the Fiscal 2022 AIP were based on three performance metrics: Adjusted EBITDA, PWCPS, and individual performance.
+Adjusted EBITDA and PWCPS both had two six-month performance periods, while individual performance was measured over the full fiscal year.
+No earned award is paid prior to the end of the fiscal year. - Our equity-based long-term incentive program is intended to drive the achievement of critical long-term business objectives, align management's interests with those of our shareowners and foster retention of key executives.
+In Fiscal 2022, 60% of the target value of each executive's long-term incentive opportunity was granted as PSUs and 40% was granted as RSUs (all are settled in stock).

-- Vesting of Fiscal 2021 PSUs is based on the attainment of an Adjusted ROIC financial performance goal (100% weight) with a Relative Total Shareholder Return ("TSR") multiplier.
-PSUs are subject to an additional continuous service requirement, which provides that award recipients must remain employed by the Company through the payout date in order to receive the payout, generally three years after the grant date.
-For Fiscal 2021, only one-third of the FY2021-2023 PSU award will be reported in subsequent tables following the Compensation Committee Report, as financial targets for remaining tranches will be set at or near the beginning of each fiscal year.
-Only the Fiscal 2021 tranche is included as part of the grant under applicable disclosure rules in the tables to follow.
-The remaining two tranches will be reported as separate grants when the applicable targets are set.
-RSUs time vest in equal increments over a three year period based on continuous service with the Company. - Our Fiscal 2021 financial performance had the following effects on the performance-based awards held by our named executive officers ("NEOs"):
+- Vesting of Fiscal 2022 PSUs is based on the attainment of an Adjusted ROIC financial performance goal (66.66% weight) and Average Adjusted EBITDA Margin (33.34% weight).
+PSUs are subject to an additional continuous service requirement, which provides that award recipients must remain employed by the Company through the payout date to receive the payout, generally three years after the grant date.
+For Fiscal 2022, only one-third of the Adjusted ROIC component of the FY2022-2024 PSU award will be reported in the subsequent tables following the Compensation and Human Capital Committee Report, as financial targets for remaining tranches will be set at or near the beginning of each subsequent fiscal year.
+Accordingly, under applicable disclosure rules, only the Fiscal 2022 tranche for Adjusted ROIC performance is included as part of the grant under applicable disclosure rules in the tables below.
+The remaining tranches will be reported as separate grants when the applicable PSU targets are set. - Our Fiscal 2022 financial performance had the following effects on the performance-based awards held by our named executive officers ("NEOs"), with no adjustments to such financial performance:

-Fiscal 2021 AIP
+Fiscal 2022 AIP